google/WebFundamentals/src/content/en/fundamentals/primers/service-workers/responsiveness-and-offline-access.markdown

 });
 {% endhighlight %}

 This code is still missing a few pieces.
 It doesn't show how data gets into the  cache, and it doesn't cache anything it requests.
+For that, head over to Jake Archibald's [Offline Cookbook](https://jakearchibald.com/2014/offline- cookbook/) and keep reading.